 Duplicates and empty folders

 Sometimes, when you try to rename an item in a Tresorit Folder, you may end up with duplicates.
-The same issue happens when you delete a folder, but it reappears on your list, empty.
-This issue happens in shared folders when the modified item is synced and currently in use by another member.
+The same issue happens when you delete a folder, but it reappears empty on your list.
+This issue occurs in shared folders when the modified item is synced and currently in use by another member.

 How to fix it